Last Updated on

 This 52-piece set comes in a convenient carrying and storage case that has a molded interior for easy organization and damage prevention.
 Additional accessories include reusable blank slides and covers, tweezers, an eyedropper, and a Petri dish.

 Keep in mind that properly using a high-quality microscope, even one designed for kids, requires time to learn about its correct method of operation.
+All in all, we think this is the best microscope for kids available this year.

 Our selection for the best microscope for kids for the money goes to the Educational Insights GeoSafari microscope.
 You’ll spend less money but still receive a 95-piece set and a high-quality microscope with five power settings ranging from 50x to 600X magnification.